 What is section 221g?

 Suppose the U.S. issued you a section 221g refusal.
 In that case, the consular officer reviewed your visa application and determined you did not meet the eligibility requirements to receive the visa.
 This is not a rare response.
+Depending on what color slip you receive, you are very likely to be given a chance to send additional documents to support your application.

 Can I appeal the visa denial?